Zimbabwe/Namibia/Botswana

 Morning:

 A noted local historian will join us to discuss the story of Scottish explorer Dr. David Livingstone, who first visited Victoria Falls more than 150 years ago, and whose journeys laid the groundwork for the Colonial era that followed.
-Then, after checking out of the lodge, we will board our minibus and head south to Hwange National Park, Zimbabwe’s premier safari destination.
+Then, after checking out of the lodge, we will board our minibus and transfer to the Victoria Falls Airport to board our private, light aircraft charter flight to Hwange National Park, Zimbabwe’s premier safari destination.
+Upon landing at the Hwange Airport, our local safari experts will collect us for the short transfer to our lodge.
 Hwange is legendary for its wonderful array of wildlife, particularly the massive herds of elephant and buffalo.
 Shallow pans are spread throughout the park, around which wildlife congregate, making for excellent and reliable game viewing.
 Elephant, Cape buffalo, sable, roan, southern giraffe, blue wildebeest, impala and sometimes even gemsbok (oryx) can be seen here.
 This park is one of the best for predators.
 Lion, leopard, wild dog and cheetah are regularly sighted, along with the smaller African wildcat, serval, honey badger, civet and spotted hyena.
 Bird life in the area is also prolific, with more than 400 species found.

 Lunch: